ggljzr/trucksim-clock/README.md

-# esp32-display
+# trucksim-clock

-Display part of the controller, based on *esp32*.
+Display for ATS/ETS2 based on *esp32*.
 This part reads data from the game telemetry and displays them on 20x4 LCD display.